 RoCi consumes the telemetry stream, runs behavioral scoring, detects patterns, and pushes rule updates back into the synchronous threat feed.

 When RoCi detects a threat in the telemetry stream, it doesn't just log it.
-It pushes a rule update back into the synchronous threat intelligence layer — so the next query to that domain is blocked before resolution even begins.
+It immediately pushes a block rule back into the synchronous threat intelligence layer, severs the attacker's DNS communication channel, and generates an incident record with 1:1 device attribution — giving the SOC everything needed to contain the threat without manual investigation.

 A DNS query is authenticated, resolved, and the response returned to the device.
 Query metadata is written to the telemetry stream asynchronously.
 The device has its answer.
 The analysis begins.